CivYoahtl/civyoahtl.github.io/docs/government/ololtic-proposals.md

 ## Proposal Twenty Seven (Passed)

-Proposer: nico0078, Seconded By: UNKOWN, Date: 3rd March 2020
+Proposer: nico0078, Seconded By: Unknown, Date: 3rd March 2020

 > Any citizen can start a proposal, and it must be seconded by a different citizen after a period of discussion of any length during which the specifics of the law are discussed and revisions suggested.
 Once seconded, voting opens for the next 48 hours, during which additional discussion may occur.
 If the proposer wishes to include revisions from this additional discussion, they may update their proposal, at which point the voting period and votes both reset.
 Once voting closes, the proposal passes if there are more aye votes than nay votes and at least 1/3 of the citizenry has voted aye (or 2/3rds in the case of charter amendments).
 > Councillors can also pass legislation.
 Any council member may start a proposal, and it is passed and becomes law if 2/3 of the councillors approve the proposal by voting aye.
 However, if at least as many citizens as there are council members express their desire to revoke this law, the law is temporarily suspended and a proposal is created to veto the Council's law.